UBC-MDS/introduction-machine-learning/chapters/en/module1.md

 <exercise id="11" title="Describing a Dataset">

-Let's make sure we understand all the components we use in a Dataset for machine learning.

 **Instructions:**

-When you run a code exercise for the first time, it could take a bit of time for everything to load.
+Running a coding exercise for the first time could take a bit of time for everything to load.
+Be patient, it could take a few minutes.

-**When you see `____` in a code exercise, replace it with what you assume to be the correct code.
-Run it and see if it you obtain the desired output.
+**When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
+Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

+_**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
+We have commented them so that the line won't execute and you can test your code after each step.**_

+Let's make sure we understand all the components we use in a dataset for machine learning.
 The packages you need will be loaded for you.
+In this example we would be attempting to predict the country availability of candy bars, which makes the column `availability` the target.

 - Print the `canbybar_df` object.
 - Save the dimensions of the dataframe in an object named `candybar_dim`.